ElementsProject/lightning/doc/lightning-getroute.7.md

 For example, if you thought the convenience of keeping your funds liquid (not stuck) was worth 20% per annum interest, *riskfactor* would be 20.

-If you didn’t care about risk, *riskfactor* would be zero.
+If you didn't care about risk, *riskfactor* would be zero.

 *fromid* is the node to start the route from: default is this node.